dr-aman-sharma/Data-Science/MS Excell- Earthquakes analysis/MoI_Pendulum_Experiment.md

 ### Edit 3 — The Jetson folds into the body (no separate link)

-The Jetson's mass is already included in the `base_link` mass you weighed in Step A6, so it does **not** get its own link.
-Nothing to add — just make sure it was on the drone when you weighed and measured.
+The Jetson's mass is already included in the `base_link` mass we weighed in Step A6, so it does **not** get its own link.
+Nothing to add — just we need to make sure it was on the drone when we weighed and measured.

 ### Edit 4 — Overwrite the `base_link` inertial block